mikelorant/kubectl-exec-user/README.md

 Exec as a specified user into a Kubernetes container.

 This works by creating a pod on the same node as the container and mapping the docker socket into this container.
-The container runs docker which is able to use the exec command with the `--user` argument.
+The container runs docker which is able to use the exec command with the user flag.

 ## Install